plsuwu/plsuwu/src/docs/writeups/operation_eradication.md

 pass = HOUg3Z2KV2xlQpUfj6CYLLqCspvexpRXU9v8EGBFHq543ySEoZE9YSdH7t8je5rWfBIIMS-5
 ```

-Doing a little bit of googling, we can ascertain the remote server is likely running a `WebDAV` ("Web-Distributed Authoring and Versioning") protocol service, which is effectively a (now-obselete) type of file storage service.
+Doing a little bit of googling, we can ascertain the remote server is likely running a `WebDAV` ("Web-Distributed Authoring and Versioning") protocol service, which is effectively a
-As indicated by the config's `url` param, we are able to access the service's front-end by adjusting the `localhost` address to our assigned wide-area address, `http://chal.ctf.games:30236/webdav`.
+(apparently now-obselete) type of network-accessible file storage service.
+As indicated by the config's `url` param, we are able to access the service's front-end by adjusting the `localhost`
-The page is simply a blank white screen, so I assume we need to authenticate before we are able to see the _actual_ content.
+SLD to our assigned instance: `http://chal.ctf.games:30236/webdav`.
+The page is simply a blank white screen, so I assume we need to authenticate before we are able to see
+the _actual_ content (though nothing indicates this explicitly).

 After briefly reviewing WebDAV documentation alongside the tech stack used on the WebDAV endpoint, we can see the server accepts authentication via a `Basic` Authorization header, which we can craft by running
 `echo -n <username>:<password> | base64 --wrap=0` in a bash terminal, replacing the `<username>` and `<password>` strings with the user's authentication info.